 Do not turn on electrical devices…

 if you suspect a gas leak.
 Electrical devices have the potential to cause a spark — even the smallest spark is disastrous.
-This includes your door bell, cell phone, or any other electrical device.
+This includes your doorbell, cell phone, computer, or any other electrical device.
 Call emergency services or get in contact with the local fire department after you have left the house.